-- Have a class volunteer sell the product at Reunion.
-The Association can offer table space in Mary Woolley Hall during Reunion registration for this purpose.
-To arrange this, contact the director of classes and reunions. - Sell it at class events. - Post it on the Alumnae Association website, a free advertising option for the class.
-For examples, see http://alumnae.mtholyoke.edu/products-services/products.
-If you would like your product listed, complete this online request form: http://alumnae.mtholyoke.edu/blog/submit-a-class-or-club-product.
+Have a class volunteer sell the product at Reunion.
+The Association can offer table space in Mary Woolley Hall during Reunion check-in or on Skinner Green during the picnic for this purpose.
+To arrange this, contact the Alumnae Association.

+Sell it at class events.

+Post it on the Alumnae Association website, a free advertising option for the class.
+For examples, see alumnae.mtholyoke.edu/products-services/products.
+If you would like your product listed, complete this online request form: alumnae.mtholyoke.edu/blog/submit-a-class-or-club-product.